Home > Analyses > Energy > Phillips 66

 ProductDescription

-Midstream SegmentTransports crude oil, natural gas liquids; offers storage, terminaling, and processing services.
+Midstream SegmentTransports crude oil and feedstocks; stores and markets natural gas liquids; provides terminaling services.

-Chemicals SegmentProduces ethylene, olefins, aromatics, styrenics, and specialty chemical products.
+Chemicals SegmentProduces ethylene, olefins, aromatics, styrenics, organosulfur chemicals, solvents, and catalysts.

-Refining SegmentRefines crude oil and feedstocks into gasolines, distillates, aviation, and renewable fuels.
+Refining SegmentRefines crude oil into gasolines, distillates, aviation, and renewable fuels at 12 U.S. and European refineries.

 Marketing and Specialties (M&S) SegmentMarkets refined petroleum products and manufactures specialty products like base oils and lubricants.